 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Exosome is a popular factor in current research.
-Numerous studies have shown that exosome may play an important role in the progression of esophageal cancer, but have not yet been applied to the clinic.
-This review systemically summarized the current knowledge on exosome and its contents research on esophageal cancer and pointed out the current limitations in its clinical application.
-We hope this paper may provide a basis for an all-around understanding of the implementation of exosomes in esophageal cancer.
+Core tip: The exosome is a popular area of current research.
+Numerous studies have shown that exosomes may play an important role in the progression of esophageal cancer, but have not yet been applied to the clinic.
+This review systemically summarized the current knowledge on exosomes and its contents in esophageal cancer and pointed out the current limitations in its clinical application.
+This paper may provide a basis for an all-around understanding of the implementation of exosomes in esophageal cancer.

 Su LL, Chang XJ, Zhou HD, Hou LB, Xue XY.
 Exosomes in esophageal cancer: A review on tumorigenesis, diagnosis and therapeutic potential.
 World J Clin Cases 2019; In press